BMaddy35/SafeTravel/README.md

 As the world struggles to re-open allowing for safe cross border travel, the challenge is to keep up and stay up-to-date with the latest in Travel advisory & Restrictions.

 Covid-19 specific information especially Vaccination, Health & Quarantine conditions are paramount for any Travel to take place.
-The information has been standardised up to an extent but still exists in silos.
-Apparently not ALL relevant information is accessible from one place.
+Though the information has been standardised up to an extent, but still exists in silos.
+All relevant information is NOT accessible from one place.

 ### Solution